Fordcois/crown-cryptic/README.md

 ## Future Development Tasks

+### Clear Button
+Intergrate a button to clear all user typed letters while maintaining letters given as clues

 ### Keyboard Delete Button
 While you can currently overwrite letters, many similar online games offer a way to delete characters.
 We should implement this functionality.
 It should work similarly to the keyboard letter function but decrease the selected index to move the cursor backward.